How to Self Build in 6 Weeks, NOT in 1 Year!

-First things first: self-build could either me be doing it or seeing other people doing it!
+First things first:, self-build could either me be doing it or seeing other people doing it!
 Let’s start with me doing it, should we.

-It was my Grand-Dad who insisted that, when I had a house, if any work needed doing I bought the tools and learnt to use them.
+It was my Grandad who insisted that when I had a house, if any work needed doing, I bought the tools and learnt to use them.
 That’s what comes of being brought up in a ship-building town!
 That’s what I did.
 Started out as DIY-ing it and moved on to buying old houses, refurbishing them and re-selling.

-Anyway, local recessions followed by economic up-turns eventually put me out of business.
+Anyway, local recessions followed by economic up-turns, eventually put me out of business.
 But what I had learnt by then was enough to get me grabbed as a Site Agent for a house-builder.
 I was pretty good at that!
 We laid the foundations then waited for a buyer.
-As soon as they signed the contract we started building.
+As soon as they signed the contract, we started building.

 Their new house was ready for them to move into six weeks later!
 Half the usual time, so I’d obviously learnt something from my “self-build” days!

-During that same era, but in what, today, seems a different life-time, I was the heavy-side manager of a builders’ merchants.
-In four years at that we only saw about 4 people who were self-building in today’s sense of building their own houses.
+During that same era, but in what today seems a different life-time, I was the heavy-side manager of a builders’ merchants.
+In four years at that, we only saw about 4 people who were self-building in today’s sense of building their own houses.

 All four of these people took well over a year to get their houses built; something I’d been doing in 6 weeks!

-That taught me that something as simple, to me, as sticking up a house wasn’t that simple to most people!
+That taught me that something as simple – to me – as sticking up a house, wasn’t that simple to most people!

-They had been inputting what labour they were capable of but using small local contractors for most of the work.
-This implies that small jobbing builders either are cowboys who were ripping off their clients or that they, too, found actual house-building a bit complex to organise.
-Now I knew these builders and they were straight guys, honest in their business ethics and good at their trades but I did something they didn’t when I was house-building.

-I came up with a Programme of Works.
+They had been inputting what labour they were capable of, but using small local contractors for most of the work.
+This implies that small jobbing builders either are cowboys, who were ripping off their clients, or that they too found actual house-building a bit complex to organise.
+Now I knew these builders, and they were straight guys, honest in their business ethics and good at their trades, but I did something they didn’t when I was house-building – I came up with a Programme of Works.

 The other problem the builders and their clients had was cash flow.
-Materials, labour and plant all had to be paid for and organising for there to be the cash available to pay when it was needed often got side-lined.
+Materials, labour and plant, that all had to be paid for and organised for there to be the cash available to pay when it was needed, often got side-lined.

 Make sure you have a staircase in it!
-Actually if you take them in to your local Builders Merchants to get prices the Heaviside Manager will do this for you.
-Make sure it is him, though, not
+Actually, if you take them in to your local Builders Merchants to get prices, the Heaviside Manager will do this for you.
+Make sure it is him though, not some young sales person

-If you are going to get into self-building accept it as a fact if you know little or nothing about it.
+If you are going to get into self-building, accept it as a fact if you know little or nothing about it.
 Work out your finances to pay someone experienced to act as your Project Manager if you feel you know too little.
-Even if you come from a construction trades background this is applicable!
+Even if you come from a construction trades background, this is applicable!
 You know how complex your own trade is; everyone else’s is the same!

 But before you do that decide if they will be supplying just labour and you supply the materials, or they supply both.
 Tell them they will be working strictly to your Programme.
 They’ll need to know when they are supposed to be arranging for the different trades to be on your job.
 Don’t necessarily accept the cheapest price.
 Go for the one who gives you the feeling of most confidence.

-- Put them on a JCB Minor Works Contract and specify the date your house has to be completed for you to move in
+5. Put them on a JCB Minor Works Contract and specify the date your house has to be completed for you to move in